Monument to José de Anchieta: History

 In the 2000s, the roundabout was again reformed, with the creation of a tunnel for the TF-5 and the construction of a new roundabout on top of the tunnel. and the statue was temporarily relocated to the campus of the University of La Laguna.
-It was moved back to the original location on Saturday 14th July 2007, with the relocation taking around 1.5 hours.
+It was moved back to the original location on Saturday 14 July 2007, with the relocation taking around 1.5 hours.
 In 2013, complaints were made about the statue being hidden by flora, which was later trimmed back, and that it was not illuminated at night.

 In 2014, concerns were raised by Tomás Oropesa Hernández that vehicle fumes may be corroding the statue.
 As of March 2021, it is possible that the monument will move again to permit additional works at the roundabout, which will change the road layout and create an elevated pedestrian walkway, to a new square to be created in the parking lot of the Faculty of Biology.

 A small tactile model of the monument was made in 2020.

 It was moved to the gardens of the University of La Laguna on 30 March 2022 due to the works taking place at the TF5 roundabout.

+In April 2024 the sculpture was installed in the aforementioned new square next to the parking lot of the Faculty of Biology.